About Okami

 Steve Kain

-Vice President of Marketing & Commercial Operations
+Vice President of Strategy, Finance, and Commercial Operations

 Steve joined Okami Medical as the Vice President of Marketing and Commercial Operations in May of 2024.
 Before Okami, Steve spent 2 years consulting for several start-up and early-stage commercial medical device organizations.
 Prior to consulting, Steve was at Cardiovascular Systems, Inc. where he served as the Vice President of Marketing and Commercial Operations, responsible for leading the marketing, portfolio strategy, commercial operations, and health economics and reimbursement functions.
 Throughout his career at both Cardiovascular Systems and previously at Medtronic, Steve held several leadership roles in international, strategy, marketing, finance, and business development.
 Steve graduated with a B.A.
 Degree from Luther College and an M.B.A. from the Carlson School of Business, at the University of Minnesota.

-Co-Founder & Vice President Operations and R&D
+Vice President of Operations

 Board of Directors